 ||Payroll Services (5000)||

-When the University chooses to pay moving and relocation expenses, it must do so within the limitations and restrictions provided in State Moving and Relocation regulations.
+When the University chooses to pay moving and relocation expenses, it must do so within the limitations and restrictions provided in the State Moving and Relocation Policy.
 This section includes the rules, guidelines, specific limitations and restrictions when making third party payments and reimbursing employees for relocating their household to accommodate James Madison University.
 It provides information to help in moving and relocating employees and their families as quickly as possible at a fair and reasonable cost to the University.

-State Moving and Relocation Regulations do not require the University to pay moving and relocation expenses.
+State Moving and Relocation regulations do not require the University to pay moving and relocation expenses.
 The University may restrict the amount paid to a lesser sum than the maximum allowed by the regulations.
 Restrictions may be either in total or by individual category.

 The amount allowed for moving and relocation expense is determined by the University based on funding available, not on the amounts listed in this procedure.

-James Madison University follows the Internal Revenue Service (IRS) regulations.
-Beginning January 1, 1994, the University included taxable moving and relocation reimbursements in the employee's gross income on the Federal W-2 form.
+James Madison University follows Internal Revenue Service (IRS) regulations.
+Beginning January 1, 1994, the University included taxable moving and relocation reimbursements in the employee's gross income on their Federal W-2 form.
 The University deducts the appropriate payroll taxes before making payment and recording the excess reimbursement in accounting and payroll records.

 James Madison University employees should always use discretion when incurring and reporting payment of public funds.
 Moving and relocation payments are open to the public and must sustain the test of public review.
 Realizing the need to control individual situations, the University will apply these procedures fairly and competitively.
 The University reviews thoroughly all reimbursement and payment requests before processing them for payment.